Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 Because Earth orbits inside Mars, we necessarily orbit faster (Kepler’s 3rd Law), in fact about twice as fast.
 So Earth and Mars get back to approximately the same positions

 relative to each other every two-ish years.
-So a chart of Mars’ altitude (to an Earth-bound observer) will show a roughly two-year periodic pattern.
+A chart of Mars’ altitude (to an Earth-bound observer) will show a roughly two-year periodic pattern.
 Put another way, if

 Mars is at its closest – so-called "Opposition" - say now, one year later it will be at its furthest away and smallest.